 One of the most controversial parts of the Affordable Care Act (commonly referred to as Obamacare) is the “individual mandate” — the requirement that every person have compliant health insurance coverage.

-There are penalties for not having qualified coverage — many people learned about these when they completed their 2014 taxes (and many will see them again when they file for 2015).
+There are penalties for not having qualified coverage — many people learn about these the hard way when they completed their tax return.
 So here’s what you need to know:

-The Obamacare penalties are significantly higher beginning in 2016.
+The Obamacare penalties got significantly higher beginning in 2016.

 If you don’t have health insurance in 2016, you’ll pay the higher of these two amounts: